faberjs/faber-cli/README.md

 By default, the CLI will prompt you to paste the JSON data during its execution.

-if not encoded, the JSON can be passed directly, as long as it **does not contain line breaks**, as in the example below:
+If not encoded, the JSON can be passed directly, as long as it **does not contain line breaks**, as in the example below:

 ```shell
 $ Paste the project data: {"name":"My Project","client":"The Client","isMultilanguage":false}
 ```

-> You can use an online tool like [jsonformatter.org](https://jsonformatter.org/json-minify) to minify the JSON.
+> You can also use our online [JSON encoder](https://www.faberjs.com/json-encoder/) to minify it without encoding.

 #### Using `--data` argument